Paddock Road Community Club (PRCC)

-The Paddock Road Community Club (PRCC) extends a warm welcome to parents and guardians of Paddock Road Elementary School students!
-You are a very important part of the success of our School and Community Club.
+The Paddock Road Community Club (PRCC) extends a warm welcome to new parents or guardians of students for the 2018-2019 school year!
+As a parent or guardian of a Paddock Road student, you are a very important part of the success of our School and Community Club.

 About Paddock Road Community Club

-The Paddock Road Community Club, an organization similar to a PTA, is made up of parents and guardians of Paddock Road students – YOU.
-The purpose of the Community Club is to work cooperatively with school staff to provide quality education for the students, to raise funds to improve the educational process for the students, to be an organization that promotes family activities and involvement in Paddock Roads’ success, and to keep abreast of District 66 and community issues in order to serve and support Paddock Road staff and students.
+The Paddock Road Community Club (PRCC), an organization similar to a PTA, is made up of parents or guardians of Paddock Road students.
+The purpose of the Community Club is to work cooperatively with school staff to provide quality education for the students; to raise funds to improve the educational process for the students; to be an organization that promotes family activities and involvement in Paddock Roads’ success; and to keep abreast of District 66 and community issues in order to serve and support Paddock Road staff and students.

-PRCC meets the first Tuesday of every month in the Media Center at 6:30 p.m.
+PRCC meets the first Tuesday of every month in the Library at 6:30 p.m.
+Child care is often provided.
 Please join us and learn how you can make a difference by volunteering at Paddock Road.
 You may also contact any PRCC Officer to find an opportunity that works for your schedule.

 Community Club Mission Statement